Yooniii/PantryPal/README.md

 # PantryPal
 PantryPal is simple web application that generates recipe ideas using pantry ingredients provided by the user.
-Built with Python, Flask, Jinja2, HTML, and CSS, PantryPal.
+Built with Python, Flask, Jinja2, HTML, and CSS.

 ## Features
 Generates three recipe ideas using the majority of user-provided ingredients.